ad4mvojtech/efd/02-first-impression/index.md

 I love a good cup of coffee and tattoos of any kind.
 I enjoy playing fps games, I occasionaly go to gym, spend time with friends, have a deep talks about life.

 I would say I am trying a bit from everything.
-A short description about yourself.
-Think — alt text description length, a max of 125 characters, short and sweet.
-If you go over, that’s okay — edits are free.

 ## Featured Projects
 Since I still do not know what I wanna do in the future, I am trying many things.
 Here are some examples of my work c: